|

 The overhaul included rebuilding the traction motors, installing new armatures, replacing the original air-cooled motor alternator systems with state-of-the-art inverters (which operate without rotating parts and are enclosed in sealed boxes), and new stainless steel control boxes for the heating, lighting and air conditioning controls.
 These changes will correct the problem of wind-blown snow and contaminants getting into the electrical system, which was the cause of the 2600s' failure during the Blizzard of '99.
 During the winter of 2001-02, the rehabbed railcars already returned to the system performed exceptionally well, experiencing a more than 300 percent improvement in performance.

-Additional changes included upgraded door systems, installation of new microprocessor-controlled propulsion, cab signal and auxiliary power systems, remanufactured side door controls, full-width cabs for one person operation, installation of high-voltage cabling, new interior lighting, public address systems and air conditioning systems with air diffusers for greater air flow and cooling power, installation of cloth-upholstered seats, hopper windows that can be opened in the event of air conditioner failure, glass panels on windscreens to reduce drafts and improve passenger safety and comfort, and a new paint scheme.
+The cars' original exterior paint scheme with the charcoal band through the windows and red-white-and-blue belt rail was replaced with a new paint scheme.
 Actually, "paint scheme" is an inaccurate phrase since all the paint and decals were stripped off the cars.
-Left natural stainless steel and with their end caps painted gray to match, the cars' only decoration is now their car numbers and the CTA® logo on the side at the #1 end of each car.
+Left natural stainless steel and with their end caps painted gray to match, the cars' only decoration is now their car numbers next to the sidedoors and on the end door, and the CTA logo on the side under the motorcab windows on both sides of the #1 end of each car.
 This was done to reduce maintenance and make the cars better blend in the with 3200-series (and 2200-series) cars, which have natural aluminum fluted side panels.
+Both the car numbers and the CTA "speed lines" logo were originally black; the "speed lines" logos were replaced with red, white, and blue CTA "dot" logos after that graphic device came into use in late 2004.

 The last of 598 rehabbed 2600-series cars returned to Chicago on October 23, 2002, ready for service and armed with increased service life.
-CTA® President Frank Kruesi and bus and rail officials welcomed rehabbed cars to the Skokie Shops Heavy Maintenance Shop in a ceremony celebrating the completion of the $354.7 million overhaul program.
+CTA President Frank Kruesi and bus and rail officials welcomed rehabbed cars to the Skokie Shops Heavy Maintenance Shop in a ceremony celebrating the completion of the $354.7 million overhaul program.

-The 2003-2007 capital improvement plan includes FY 2003-2007 funding for the start up of a "C" overhaul for the 2600-series (as part of their three-quarters life mini-rehab).
+The 2003-2007 capital improvement plan included FY 2003-2007 funding for the start up of a "C" overhaul for the 2600-series (as part of their three-quarters life mini-rehab).